Starting a new business

 Avoid these common business planning mistakes.

-- Expecting sales to ramp up too fast
+- Expecting sales to increase too quickly

 Chapter 4: Getting business finance